 Prior to the filing of this Report, I have conferred with Servicer and the Monitoring Committee about my findings and I have provided each with a copy of my Report.
-Immediately after filing this Report, a copy of this Report will be provided to Servicer's Board of Directors, or a committee of the Board designated by Servicer.18
+Immediately after filing this Report, I will provide a copy of this Report to Company's Board of Directors, or a committee of the Board designated by Servicer.21 oseph A. Smith, Jr. Monitor

-A report with regard to Servicer's Satisfaction Review for the period beginning on the Start Date of March 1, 2012, and ending on December 31, 2012, is in process and will be separately filed with the Court as soon as it is completed.
+A report with regard to Servicer's Satisfaction Review for the period beginning on the Start Date of March 1, 2012 and ending on December 31, 2012, is in process and will be separately filed with the Court as soon as it is completed.